kelicheng/Simpo/README.md

 - right-click on the menubar icon to open preference (customize background color, font, and manage accounts and drafts) or quit

-- click the profile image to switch account
+- click the profile image to switch account; press cmd to select multiple accounts.

+- type "/rm" + space to load recent statuses; select a status and push the send button to delete that status.

+### contact:
+ikcheng322@gmail.com